joe-maitan/Tic-tac-toe-app/README.md

 ```
 This client command will install all necessary dependencies.
 When the npm run dev is finished, you can click on the 'Network' option to be visibile to other hosts.

+# Features and Limitations
+## Features:
+- Setting up a working database to allow users to sign up and login whenever they please.
+- A working lobby that updates if users logout or leave.
+- From the lobby, users can invite other active users to play a game of Tic Tac Toe
+- Once accepted, the 2 players will be taken to a separate game room and complete a game of Tic Tac Toe with row, column, and diagonal wins.
+- If someone wins or there's a draw, they are prompted to play again or quit.
+Quitting navigates the player back to the lobby page.
+- You can logout of the website by pressing the menu icon, which will display a button to logout in the lobby or the game play page.

+## Limitations:
+- Security issues with how we handle user information in our code and database.
+- We do not notify a player if 1 player decides to hit quit the game and not play another round while the other one presses play again.
+We only notify if players logout and disconnect from the server.
+This issue is something we would definitely work on further.

 # Where we would take this project
 Joe:
 - I would try to fix some of the security issues such as being able to spam the login forms.